 People with COVID-19 should receive supportive care to help relieve symptoms.
 People with mild symptoms are able to recover at home.
 If you experience a medical emergency such as trouble breathing, call 911 and let the operator know you may have COVID-19.
 Never take a prescription medicine or drug if it is not prescribed for you by your doctor for your health condition.

-A: No. Disinfectant products such as sprays, wipes, or liquids are only to be used on hard, non-porous surfaces (materials that do not absorb liquids easily) such as floors and countertops.
+A: No. Disinfectant products such as sprays, mists, wipes, or liquids are only to be used on hard, non-porous surfaces (materials that do not absorb liquids easily) such as floors and countertops, or on soft surfaces such as mattresses, sofas, and beds.

 Disinfectants should not be used on human or animal skin.
 Disinfectants may cause serious skin and eye irritation.